Talking Writing is a nonprofit digital magazine that features essays, first-person journalism, poetry, and visual art.

 "Featured Debate" and other TW opinion pieces often focus on the continuing transformation of media and the impact of digital literature.
 We encourage many different points of view—the more provocative, the better.
 We ask that a writer’s approach be personal, passionate, and factually accurate.
 Please avoid an overly academic tone.

-In addition, we're always looking for thoughtful essays on our quarterly themes.
+In addition, we're always looking for thoughtful essays on our themes.
 For more information, please see TW's Upcoming Themes.

 TW publishes short essays that address the essential question for writers: Why write?